stneveadomi/helmet_effects/README.md

 Hammerhead - Smoker

-Omni - Distortion Flames
+Omni - Exclamations

 Oracle - Distortion Rings

-Silverback - Giant Fire Beams
+Silverback - Confetti

-Widowmaker - Giant Plasma Beams
+Widowmaker - Puker

 This mod should be compatible with all other FMM mods.